FlippingBinary/wqxweblib-python/wqxlib-python/README.md

 ## StartXmlExport

-Start created the XML submission file (for CDX).
+Start creating the XML submission file (for CDX).

 **Parameters:**